gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 Cropping images
 --------------------------------

-| An image can be cropped.
+| An image can be cropped into a new image.

 .. py:method:: crop(x, y, w, h)

-    | Return a new image by cropping the picture from x, y with width w, height h.
+    | Return a new image by cropping the image from x, y with width w, height h.
     | The new image is positioned at 0, 0 in the top left.

 .. code-block:: python